 2.5 With the sink installed in the countertop, now it is time to fix your new faucet and for that place the tap on the counter for marking the area.
 Then with the help of drill and hand saw make a proper hole for inserting the lower section of the faucet.
-Be careful while you prepare the hole as single inch mismatch will create a gap which won’t be suitable for the installation.
+Be careful while you prepare the hole as a single inch mismatch will create a gap that won’t be suitable for the installation.

 Even if you replace a bathroom faucet, we will recommend you correctly measure the diameter because once the countertop is flipped, you won’t be able to do much.

 3. Putting The Sink In Place